mitmplay/mitm-play/README.md

 <details><summary><b>-g --group</b></summary>
 <p>

-.
+Add group name to file cache/logs, if necessary if large capturing is done and difficult to check the files.

 ```
-$ mitm-play -g  <OR>
+$ mitm-play -g='mygroup'  <OR>
-$ mitm-play --group
+$ mitm-play --group='mygroup'
 ```
 </p>
 </details>
 <details><summary><b>-t --incognito</b></summary>
 <p>

-By Default program will run in normal / pristine browser, adding this option will result when openting chrome browser, it will show in Incognito mode.
+By Default program will run in normal/--pristine browser, adding this option will result when opening chrome browser, it will show in Incognito mode.

 ```
 $ mitm-play -t  <OR>